E-ISSN 1658-7820

 Abstract

-Background: Caries Lesions had a tremendous impact on the global clinical burden.
+Background: Caries lesions had a tremendous impact on the global clinical burden.
 It can have deleterious effects on the patient’s general wellbeing and oral care.
 Accordingly, appropriate diagnosis and management of caries lesions can improve clinical outcomes.
 These clinical outcomes depend mainly on the timing and rationale of the dentist’s decision on the patient’s treatment.
 This study aims to assess Saudi dentists’ restorative treatment decisions on approximal caries lesions, including treatment threshold and restorative methods and materials.

 Key words: Dentists, restorative treatment, decision making, approximal caries lesions, Saudi Arabia.